Top-Down vs. Bottom-Up Credit Research Workflow

 The hybrid approach has blind spots:

 Rapid regime change: When macro shifts faster than your process (March 2020: spreads blew out +400 bps in weeks).
 Your sector analysis becomes stale overnight.
-The practical antidote: maintain a "stress positioning" overlay that doesn't depend on current macro assessment.
+The defense: maintain a “stress positioning” overlay that doesn’t depend on current macro assessment.

 Unprecedented sector risk: Your top-down framework relies on historical patterns.
-Novel risks (fintech disruption of banks, AI impact on services) don't have historical spread templates.
-The practical antidote: increase margin of safety for sectors facing structural unknowns.
+Novel risks (fintech disruption of banks, AI impact on services) don’t have historical spread templates.
+The fix: increase margin of safety for sectors facing structural unknowns.

 Liquidity illusion: Your bottom-up analysis says “buy,” but the bond trades 5 bps offered-side in normal markets and gaps 50 bps in stress.
 Small allocations only for illiquid names.